 The man behind the roar

-The driving force behind the Ride of the Ruperts is Stefano Morrelli and he really is a force of nature.
-Having lost friends both to prostate cancer and suicide he took to fundraising.
+The driving force behind the Ride of the Ruperts is Stefano Morrelli, and he really is a force of nature.
+Having lost friends both to prostate cancer and suicide, he took to fundraising.
 Lockdown didn’t dampen his efforts.
-While the rest of us curled up in a ball at the beginning of December 2020, he challenged us all to get out and get active by running, walking, or crawling 10km to raise money for Whizz Kidz.
-And raise money it did, realising a whopping £4,500!
+While the rest of us curled up in a ball at the beginning of December 2020, he challenged us all to get out and get active by running, walking, or crawling 10km to raise money for Whizz-Kidz.
+And raise money it did, raising a whopping £4,500!

 As you’d expect, Stefano is a big motorbike fan and a regular rider on the Distinguished Gentleman’s Ride.
 By starting his own local ride, Stefano was able to open the ride up to more riders and in the inaugural ride in 2018, the ride raised £5,588.
-Since then, so far, they’ve raised just shy of £28,000.
+In 2025, they raised £56,000, so they are definitely doing something right!

 And finally, would I do it all again if I had the chance?
 Yes, without a moment’s hesitation!
 This mid-life crisis business is a great excuse for having a lot of fun and I was smiling from ear to ear for the duration!
 Anyone need a pillion?